sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 This document will NOT extensively cover (or assumes the pre-existence of):
 - Implementation of remote authentication and authorization (RADIUS, TACACS+, etc.)
-- Local user management: CLIs and APIs for creating local users on the system (TBD)
 - Public Key Infrastructure management: X.509v3 certificate installation, deletion, trust store management, etc.